craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jan 18 25.md

 ### What happened?
-They went to Minyostalma instead
+They went to Minyostalma instead, lol

 9 - Data at Intel Center (HARD, MANY STEPS)
 3 - Package to Flea Market